ibm-cloud-docs/vsrx/nat.md

 }
 ```

-To configure NAT for the IBM Cloud Juniper vSRX, refer to this [configuration guide](https://www.juniper.net/documentation/en_US/junos/information-products/pathway-pages/security/security-nat.pdf) on the Juniper website.
+To configure NAT for the IBM® Cloud Juniper vSRX, refer to this [configuration guide](https://www.juniper.net/documentation/en_US/junos/information-products/pathway-pages/security/security-nat.pdf) on the Juniper website.